Dodecaedrum/Scopus-crawler-App/README.md

 3. Choose the file with API data
 4. Press start button

-Notice that API data file should be created the same day as the crawling process is going to be done
+Notice that API data file (CSV file) should be created the same day as the crawling process is going to be done